pheygiod/tipsy_regression/README.md

 `pip install -r requirements.txt`

 # Usage
 Check out the `wine_sales_project.ipynb` file in my repo to see how I've processed the data, built and trained the models!
+Click also on `plotted_model.png` if you want to look at the linear regression graph!

 # Challenges